tochiResources/AeToOsb/README.md

-# AeToStorybrew
+# AeToOsu
-After Effects script that will create a .json file that can be used to parse data into storybrew
+After Effects script that exports the project as .osb or .cs script